matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 Answer: IAM in GCP manages access control by defining who (identity) has what access (roles) to resources within GCP.
 It allows administrators to grant granular permissions to users, groups, and service accounts.

-2) Explain the role of Service Accounts in GCP.
+2) Explain the role of Service Accounts in GCP?
 Answer: Service Accounts are special accounts used by applications or virtual machines (VMs) to interact with other Google Cloud services.
 These accounts can be assigned IAM roles and used to authenticate applications for accessing GCP resources programmatically.